pyrogram/tgcrypto/README.rst

     $ pip install --upgrade tgcrypto

-**Note:** Being a C extension for Python, TgCrypto is an optional but *highly recommended* dependency; when TgCrypto is not detected in your system, Pyrogram will automatically fall back to PyAES and will show you a warning.
+**Note:** Being a C extension for Python, TgCrypto is an optional but *highly recommended* Pyrogram_ dependency;
+if TgCrypto is not detected in your system, Pyrogram will automatically fall back to the much slower PyAES and will show you a warning.

 The reason about being an optional package is that TgCrypto requires some extra system tools in order to be compiled.
 The errors you receive when trying to install TgCrypto are system dependent, but also descriptive enough to understand